|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Stage #3 - School-Age Years

-The basic cognitive, attention, and memory problems of FAS clients set the stage for behavior problems at home and in the classroom.
+The basic cognitive, attention, and memory problems of FASD clients set the stage for behavior problems at home and in the classroom.
 Basic communication problems and difficulty with self-reflection make verbal communication of needs difficult.
 The clients become overwhelmed by stimulation and are unable to either respond appropriately or protect themselves from the over stimulation of competing and ambiguous demands.

 When they lose control, they are likely to be punished for their unacceptable behavior while the basic problem underlying their lack of compliance is ignored.